Vigneshshankaran/Vigneshshankaran/README.md

 - Advanced React patterns

 ## 💬 Let's Connect
-I'm always open to discuss new opportunities, collaborations, or just chat about tech.
+I'm always open to discussing new opportunities, collaborations, or just chatting about tech.
 Feel free to reach out!

 ---